Southwest Guilford High School: Athletics

 Southwest has enjoyed success of late in Men's Basketball, Women's Basketball, Men's and Women's Tennis, Baseball, and Men's and Women's Soccer winning numerous conference championships.
-The Women's Basketball team won the Piedmont Triad 3-A Conference Championship in 2007–2008 under Head Coach Duane Willis.
+The Women's Basketball team won the Piedmont Triad 3A Conference Championship in 2007–2008 under Head Coach Duane Willis.
 It was the school's first women's basketball conference championship in 11 years.
-In the 2009–2010 season the Cowgirls went to a 20–6 final record winning the Piedmont Triad 4-A Conference Championship as well as the Conference Tournament Title.
-Women's basketball followed that season up with 4-A State Championship in 2011.
+In the 2009–2010 season the Cowgirls went to a 20–6 final record winning the Piedmont Triad 4A Conference Championship as well as the Conference Tournament Title.
+Women's basketball followed that season up with 4A State Championship in 2011.
 The team's final record was 30–2.

-The Men's Indoor Track team claimed the 1-A/2-A/3-A State Championship in 2009.
+The Men's Indoor Track team claimed the 1A/2A/3A State Championship in 2009.

 Notable outstanding athletes from SW are Olympic and professional soccer player Eddie Pope, MLS standout Clyde Simms (currently with the D.C.
 United), NFL Defensive Back Brian Williams, and NFL player Stefon Adams.